lavaeater/suburban-commando/README.md

 This means handling "interrupts" from sensors and such, much like what we had.

 ### Fucking TOWERS, man
 What do I even mean?
-I mean t
+I mean that we can build and place towers, somewhere on the playing field.

 ### Things that need to be done